codyclay88/wbc/src/FoodPantry.Core/README.md

 The following items represent the core domain objects for the food pantry application.
 The Domain Objects are the objects that are persisted to the database, and are the foundation for implementing the business logic.
-Because they are persisted to the database, each domain object has an implicit `Id` field that is strictly used by `EF Core` for maintaining database integrity and establishing relationships to other objects.
+Because they are persisted to the database, each domain object has an implicit `Id` field that is strictly used by **EF Core** for maintaining database integrity and establishing relationships to other objects.

 Each Domain Object should be simple and focused on a single responsibility.
 I am going to attempt to keep business logic out of the Domain Objects and instead implement business logic through "pure functions" that operate on the Domain Objects.
-For displaying data to the user, "Computed Values" (discussed in the next section) are derived from the Domain Objects.

 ### `Product`